 As a result, starting with the base – the material, individual elements, your outfit will be created step by step.
 The choice of a tailor, in this case, will be suitable if you want to receive a custom or original product.
 Remember, however, that even if you buy a suit in a store, you can bring it to a tailor for processing later.

 You may be wondering why we started with this example.
 The above situation can compare SaaS (Software as a Service) solutions with the platforms discussed in this article.
 Depending on the point which your company is currently at (i.e., it is just starting up or is at the stage of expansion), it will need different solutions.
 For one, a platform is enough to “click in a moment,” and another will need custom functionalities and operating on different channels.

-Knowing all of that, let us start by comparing Shopware to Sylius below.
+Knowing all of that, let us start by comparing Sylius vs Shopware.

 Quick jump to the interested section

 - Available versions/licenses of Shopware

 - When Shopware is NOT a good choice?

 - Shopware – potential weaknesses and implementation risks